tangjon/queue-manager-client/PATCHNOTES.md

 - Login screen

 ## QM v2.1
-- better UI?
+- Improved UI
-- cleaner code
+- Cleaner code
-- Only works in Chrome!
+- Works only in Chrome
+- Broken in IE (It worked at a moment in time)

 ### QM Dashboard Updated
-- includes the last 24 hour incident count add to users
+- The number next to Total Incidents in green shows the incident counter assigned to an engineer in the last 24 hours.
 - font-awesome icons

 ### RCC